rapPayne/angular_in_3_weeks/labs/2.4 *ngFor and *ngIf/README.md

 </div>
 ```

+3. Look at it in the browser.
+Any order will have these two buttons.

-3. Add an `*ngIf` attribute to make that set of buttons conditional:
+4. Add an `*ngIf` attribute to make that set of buttons conditional:
 ```html
 <div *ngIf="order().status === 'readyForGuest'" class="status-changing">
 ```

-You've just said that if the order signal's status is 'readyForGuest', make the `<div>` appear.
-If not, show nothing.
+5. Again, view in a browser.
+Navigating to an order that is `readyForGuest` will have the buttons.
+If not, no buttons appear.

 We should do this for four sets of buttons:

 | When the order is ... | It can go to ... | or it can go to ... |
 | --------------------- | ---------------- | ------------------- |